tenkara/solidityHomeworks/README.md

 # solidity homeworks from EthDenver bootcamp
-Primarily used for uploading finished work
+Primarily used for uploading finished homework